 • Information about how we keep your personal information secure, how long we maintain it for and your rights to be able to access it

 If you have any queries about this policy, please contact us at [email protected].

 VAULT Festival is the flagship event of VAULT Creative Arts, registered as a company in England and Wales under registration number 10814212.
 We are distinct from The Vaults (our primary venue) and the artists that perform during the VAULT Festival (who we call ‘artists).

 We collect various types of information and in two ways:

 Information you give us.
 For example when you register on our website, buy tickets or make a donation, we’ll store personal information you give us such as your name, email address, postal address, telephone number and card details via our Box Office system, Eventotron.
 We will also store a record of your purchases and donations.
 Eventotron operates to the highest levels of digital and physical security with security and tightly restricted access control.
 You can read more about them here.

 Information about your interactions with us.
 For example, when we send you an email we keep a record of which ones you have opened and which links you have clicked on.
 We collect general information about how many people are visiting what webpage at what time, which events are most popular, and so on.

 Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
-We (and our Visiting Companies) do not usually collect this type of information about our patrons unless there is a clear reason for doing so, and if we do it will be entirely optional and clearly labelled.
+We (and our Artists) do not usually collect this type of information about our patrons unless there is a clear reason for doing so, and if we do it will be entirely optional and clearly labelled.